David Cook (Northern Ireland politician): Political career

 In 1970, Cook was a founder member of the Alliance Party of Northern Ireland (APNI), a non-sectarian party, while he was elected to the party's Central Executive in 1971.

 He was elected to Belfast City Council in 1973, a position he held until 1985.
 In 1978, he became the first non-Unionist Lord Mayor of Belfast since William James Pirrie, a Home Rule Liberal, in 1896–1898.

 He stood for APNI in Belfast South in the February 1974 general election, taking just under 10% of the vote.
 He was able to improve to 27% of the vote at the 1982 Belfast South by-election.
 Following this, he won a seat on the Northern Ireland Assembly representing Belfast South.

 In the 1983 general election, 1986 by-election and 1987 general election, he consistently won over 20% of the votes cast in Belfast South.
 He also stood for Alliance in the 1984 European Parliament election, but took only 4% of the vote.
 From 1980 to 1984, Cook served as the Deputy Leader of APNI.

 In 1994, Cook became the Chairman of the Police Authority of Northern Ireland, but he was sacked from this role in 1996 after losing a vote of confidence.
 After a critical account of his role in an internal row in that authority appeared in newspapers in 1998, he undertook a lengthy libel case which was ultimately settled out of court.
 He subsequently sat on the Craigavon Health and Social Services Trust.

 Death

-On 20 September 2020, it was announced that Cook had died after being diagnosed with COVID-19 during the COVID-19 pandemic in Northern Ireland.
+On 20 September 2020, it was announced that Cook had died after being diagnosed with COVID-19 during the pandemic.
 According to his family, he died on 19 September 2020, at Craigavon Area Hospital.
 He had had a stroke two years before.
 He was survived by his wife Fionnuala, his sisters Alison and Nora, his daughter Barbary, his sons John, Patrick, Julius, and Dominic, and his granddaughters Romy and Imogen.